 I use Canon Professional Services to service my gear, that gives me a peace of mind that my beach lenses and cameras are in perfect conditions.

 PRO ADVICE: Choose a system - Canon, Nikon, Sony, Pentax - buy a full sensor (equivalent to 35mm camera) camera.
-I use Canon 5D Mark III.
-Also Canon released their newest version Canon 5D Mark IV and I will be definitely upgrading.
+I use Canon 5D Mark IV.

 However I never upgrade my camera immediately, no matter how exciting the new product may be.
 Whenever a new model is redesigned, there are always some minor quality issues in the firmware that need to be resolved.

 Once I feel that any possible issues are ironed out I purchase a new model and keep my older version as a backup camera.
 This approach reduces any potential for issues during photo shoot.